jnordberg/wintersmith/readme.md

 ### Metadata

-Metadata can be any `key: value` pair you want.
-And will be accessible in the template as `page.metadata`.
+Metadata is parsed using [js-yaml](https://github.com/nodeca/js-yaml) and will be accessible in the template as `page.metadata`.

 There are two special metadata keys, The first one is `template` which specifies what template to render the page with.
 If the key is omitted or set to `none` the page will not be rendered (but still available in the content tree).